How Can I Prepare My Baby or Toddler For Reading?

 - Do nursery rhymes and sing to your child to teach them about rhyme and show them how to clap out syllables in words.

-- Teach your child to recognise all the letters of the alphabet and the sounds associated with them (but don’t teach them the names of the letters before they can read).
+- Teach your child to recognise all the letters of the alphabet and the sounds associated with them (you don’t teach them the names of the letters before they can read).

 - Let your child practise writing letters.